isabella232/kendo-react-animation/docs/index.md

 Animation components are designed to animate their content by using different animation effects.
 Currently, the Animation package includes the Kendo UI Fade, Expand, and Slide components for React.

-The Fade component for React animates newly-added children with `fade in` effect.
+The Fade component for React animates newly-added children with a fade-in effect.

 The Expand component for React animates the CSS `height` property of the container element.